Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool investigates root causes of cost spikes or CPA deterioration by comparing last 7 days vs prior 7 days.
-It explicitly contrasts with sibling tools like google_ads_performance_analyze and google_ads_monitoring_cpa_goal, providing clear differentiation.
+The description clearly states the tool's purpose: 'Investigate the root cause of a Google Ads cost spike or CPA deterioration' with a specific method (comparing last 7 days vs prior 7 days).
+This distinguishes it from sibling tools like google_ads_performance_analyze and google_ads_monitoring_cpa_goal, which are explicitly named as alternatives.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.